 After the conversion process takes place in the inverters and transformers cabins (from DC to AC), the final nominal power delivered by PSTO III is 60 MW.
-This displaces an average of 160,421 MWh/year from the SADI (for the first quantification period), representing an average emissions reduction of 57,113 tCO2e per year.
+This will displace an average of 143,169 MWh/year from the SADI for the first quantification period, representing an average emissions reduction of 51,083 tCO2e per year.

 The solar park's own switching center will be connected by two underground 33 kV medium voltage lines (LMT) that will connect to the cells of the Tocota transformer station, owned by EPSE.
+This infrastructure was developed as part of a strategic initiative by EPSE, which acquired the land-originally provincial public land-and designated it for renewable energy projects.
+EPSE constructed the transmission and distribution infrastructure, including the transformer station, and subsequently subdivided the land into plots to enable the development of solar parks as this one.